Harald-U/knative-on-minikube/workshop/2-InstallKnative.md

       From 192.168.49.2 (192.168.49.2) icmp_seq=2 Host redirect (New nexthop: 1.49.168.192 (1.49.168.192))
       ```

-      How does this work: A DNS request for e.g. helloworld.10.103.104.209.xip.io will resolve to IP address 10.103.104.209 which is "tunneled" into your Minikube instance via `minikube tunnel`.
+      How does this work: A DNS request for e.g. helloworld.10.103.104.209.xip.io will resolve to IP address 10.103.104.209.
 This IP address is made available by `minikube tunnel` and is answered via the Kourier ingress gateway.
 It's magic :-)

 ---